GoogleCloudPlatform/bigquery-utils/tools/automatic_query_fixer/README.md

 ```

 ### Interactive Mode
-“-m” flag can choose the mode of the query fixer.
+`-m` flag can choose the mode of the query fixer.
 There are three modes: Auto, User-assisted, and Suggestion mode.
 They
 decide the involvement of users.

 #### Auto mode